developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to perform an Action to alter the UI behavior of the *Zebra Volume Control* on a Zebra Android device.

-The *Zebra Volume Control* provides a configurable UI that allows the Device Users to adjust the volume of one or more *Audio Streams* on a Zebra Android device.
-The UI behavior of the *Zebra Volume Control* is configured by defining one or more *Audio UI Profiles* and controlling which *Audio UI Profile* is active.
-Each *Audio UI Profile* defines which *Audio Streams* can be configured and adjusts the experience of the Device User when adjusting the volumes of those *Audio Streams*.
-The *Zebra Volume Control* also has a *Factory Preset Audio UI Profile* that can be used to return the behavior of the *Zebra Volume Control* to it default out-of-box state.
+The *Zebra Volume Control* provides a configurable UI that allows Device Users to adjust the volume of one or more *Audio Streams* on a Zebra Android device.
+The UI behavior of the *Zebra Volume Control* is configured by defining one or more *Audio UI Profiles* and controlling which is active.
+Each *Audio UI Profile* defines which *Audio Streams* can be configured, and adjusts the experience of the Device User when adjusting the volumes of those *Audio Streams*.
+The *Zebra Volume Control* also has a *Factory Preset Audio UI Profile* that can be used to return the behavior of the *Zebra Volume Control* to its out-of-box state.

 - When the Action value ***Add Profile*** is chosen, a new *Audio UI Profile* is added to the list of *Audio UI Profiles*.
 The additional Managed Configurations **Volume UI Configuration - Action Add Profile Name** and **Volume UI Configuration - Action Add Profile Streams** MUST also be specified to define the *Audio UI Profile* being added.

 - When the Action value ***Remove Profile*** is chosen, an existing *Audio UI Profile* is removed from the list of *Audio UI Profiles*.
 The additional Managed Configuration **Volume UI Configuration - Action Remove Profile Name** MUST also be specified to provide the name that identifies the *Audio UI Profile* to be removed.

 - When the Action value ***Set Current Profile*** is chosen, an existing *Audio UI Profile* is set to be the active *Audio UI Profile*.
 The additional Managed Configuration **Volume UI Configuration - Action Set Current Profile Name** MUST also be specified to provide the name that identifies the *Audio UI Profile* to be made the new active *Audio UI Profile*.

 - When the Action value ***Apply Current Profile*** is chosen, the currently active *Audio UI Profile* is applied to the current device *Volume Settings*.
-If the current device *Volume Settings* are outside the range of *Volume Settings* defined for the currently active *Audio UI Profile* the current device *Volume Settings* is adjusted as needed to bring them within the range of *Volume Settings* defined for the currently active *Audio UI Profile*.
+If the current device *Volume Settings* are outside the range of *Volume Settings* defined for the currently active *Audio UI Profile*, the current device *Volume Settings* is adjusted as needed to bring them within the range of *Volume Settings* defined for the currently active *Audio UI Profile*.

 - When the Action value ***Set Factory Preset*** is chosen, the *Factory Preset Audio UI Profile* is made the active *Audio UI Profile*, causing the behavior of the *Zebra Volume Control* to return to its default out-of-box state.

 ### Volume UI Configuration - Action Add Profile Name

-This Managed Configuration allows an Administrator using an EMM to provide the name of a new *Audio UI Profile* to be added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to provide the name of a new *Audio UI Profile* to be added and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.

-- If an *Audio UI Profile* with the specified name already exists, the new *Audio UI Profile* will replace the existing *Audio UI Profile* with that name.
+- If an *Audio UI Profile* with the specified name already exists, the new *Audio UI Profile* replaces the existing *Audio UI Profile* with that name.

 - If no *Audio UI Profile* with the specified name already exists, the new *Audio UI Profile* is added with that name.

 ### Volume UI Configuration - Action Add Profile Streams

-This Managed Configuration array allows an Administrator using an EMM to define a set of *Audio Streams* that is included as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.
+This Managed Configuration array allows an Administrator using an EMM to define a set of *Audio Streams* included as part of a new *Audio UI Profile* being added, and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.

 #### Volume UI Configuration - Action Add Profile Stream

-This Managed Configuration group allows an Administrator using an EMM to define a single *Audio Stream* that is included as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**, as part of the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream**.
+This Managed Configuration group allows an Administrator using an EMM to define a single *Audio Stream* included as part of a new *Audio UI Profile* being added and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**, as part of the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream**.

 ##### Volume UI Configuration - Action Add Profile Stream Type

-This Managed Configuration allows an Administrator using an EMM to specify the type of a single *Audio Stream* that is included as part of a new *Audio UI Profile* being added and MUST be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to specify the type of a single *Audio Stream* included as part of a new *Audio UI Profile* being added and MUST be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
 Some or all of the additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Label**, **Volume UI Configuration - Action Add Profile Stream Icon**, **Volume UI Configuration - Action Add Profile Stream Visible**, and **Volume UI Configuration - Action Add Profile Stream Modes** should also be specified to define the characteristics of the new *Audio Stream* of the specified type that is added.

-- If the value ***Music*** is chosen, then the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for playback of Music and other Media.
+- If the value ***Music*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for playback of Music and other Media.

-- If the value ***Ring*** is chosen, then the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for ringtones.
+- If the value ***Ring*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for ringtones.

-- If the value ***Notification*** is chosen, then the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for notifications.
+- If the value ***Notification*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for notifications.

-- If the value ***System*** is chosen, then the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for system sounds.
+- If the value ***System*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for system sounds.

-- If the value ***Alarm*** is chosen, then the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for alarms.
+- If the value ***Alarm*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for alarms.

-- If the value ***VoiceCall*** is chosen, then the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for voice calls.
+- If the value ***VoiceCall*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for voice calls.

-- If the value ***VVS*** is chosen, then the *Audio Stream* to be added to the new *Audio UI Profile* will define the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for Decode Beep Vertical Volume Scale (VVS).
+- If the value ***VVS*** is chosen, the *Audio Stream* to be added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for Decode Beep Vertical Volume Scale (VVS).

 ##### Volume UI Configuration - Action Add Profile Stream Label

-This Managed Configuration allows an Administrator using an EMM to specify the text label to be displayed for a single *Audio Stream* that is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to specify the text label to be displayed for a single *Audio Stream* included as part of a new *Audio UI Profile* being added, and might be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

-The text label might be changed for an *Audio Stream* because it is used for some purpose(s) other than the one identified by the default text label.
+The text label might be changed for an *Audio Stream* because it is used for some purpose(s) other than those identified by the default text label.
 Changing the text label to something more description of the actual purpose(s) for which the *Audio Stream* is used can make the Zebra Volume Control behavior more intuitive for the Device User.

-If no text label is specified for an *Audio Stream*, then the *Factory Preset* default text label is used.
+If no text label is specified for an *Audio Stream*, the *Factory Preset* default text label is used.

 ##### Volume UI Configuration - Action Add Profile Stream Icon